 After the courtyard and the Oval entrance, you will be struck by the wonder of light and colors of the Winter Garden, a double-column portico, closed at the end of the nineteenth century by tall windows, overlooking the Renaissance plant garden.
 In the Winter Garden a magnificent bicentennial example of Ficus repens covers an entire wall, spreading its branches, shaped into festoons and bells, along the curves of the vault in a play of lights, perspectives, shapes that changes according to the hours and seasons.
 Beyond the cast-iron windows, the garden is revealed, a space that is at once intimate and collected like a cloister, yet open as far as the eye can see over the city and the Po Valley.
 From the top of the small square tower, in the middle of the building, the view sweeps to 360 degrees on a breathtaking scenery.

-In the monumental rooms, frescoes, furniture and furnishings will tell you the characters lived in the house: from Sebastiano Ferrero, General of Finance of the Duchy of Milan in 1500, Ambassador Filippo Ferrero della Marmora who sealed regal weddings between Piedmont and France in 1700 ; from Raffaella, mother of the generals La Marmora del Risorgimento, to the descendants of Leon Battista Alberti, who arrived here in the 1899; from the Conti Cavazza family of Bolognese origin to Guglielmo Alberti, a twentieth century humanist, intellectual, writer, music and film critic.
+In the monumental rooms, frescoes, furniture and furnishings will tell you about the characters who lived in the house: from Sebastiano Ferrero, Finance General of the Duchy of Milan in 1500, to Ambassador Filippo Ferrero della Marmora who sealed royal marriages between Piedmont and France in 1700 ; from Raffaella, mother of the La Marmora generals of the Risorgimento, to the descendants of Leon Battista Alberti, who arrived here in 1899; from the Conti Cavazza family of Bolognese origin to Guglielmo Alberti, a humanist of the twentieth century, intellectual, writer, music and film critic.

 The history of Palazzo la Marmora